“I predict the Internet will soon go spectacularly supernova and in 1996 catastrophically collapse.”

 Without question, we can look forward to entirely new fields of employment not yet conceived, but those jobs (whatever they turn out to be) will provide little comfort to those who lose their jobs in the production and distribution of the products people no longer need.

-We could go on, from drone technology and warehouse robots, to self-serve checkouts and online shopping.
+From drone technology and warehouse robots to self-serve checkouts and online shopping, the disruption goes on…

 Social Unrest and Inequality